mefrem/mefrem.github.io/_pages/about.md

 I’m a data scientist based on the East Coast.
 I love writing and explaining things and thinking about unintended consequences, human fallibility, and human ingenuity.

-I'm big into experimenting, and am inclined towards the view that how you reason may be more important than your actual beliefs.
-I've been inspired to share some of my ideas, despite how unoriginal or insignificant they first seem, after hearing how often the "obvious and mundane" [bears repeating](https://guzey.com/personal/why-have-a-blog/#but-i-don-t-have-anything-original-to-say-and-i-would-be-just-repeating-things-said-elsewhere-on-the-internet) and [why "unoriginal" writing is useful](https://guzey.com/personal/why-have-a-blog/#but-i-don-t-have-anything-original-to-say-and-i-would-be-just-repeating-things-said-elsewhere-on-the-internet).
-You can find more of those ideas on my [Twitter](https://twitter.com/maxefremov).
+I've been inspired to share some of my ideas after hearing how often the "obvious and mundane" [bears repeating](https://guzey.com/personal/why-have-a-blog/#but-i-don-t-have-anything-original-to-say-and-i-would-be-just-repeating-things-said-elsewhere-on-the-internet) and [why "unoriginal" writing is useful](https://guzey.com/personal/why-have-a-blog/#but-i-don-t-have-anything-original-to-say-and-i-would-be-just-repeating-things-said-elsewhere-on-the-internet).
+You can find more on my [Twitter](https://twitter.com/maxefremov).

 Some cool things that I’ve done: bought a house with creative financing, went to college at 25 instead of 18 (I recommend it), and lived in Seoul, South Korea.